Dannydoesdev/flyre/README.md

 ### Known bugs/issues

-- User needs to update every field in 'profile update screen', should be optional which gets updated
+- User needs to update every field in 'profile update screen', should be optional to fill out the ones you want
 - Currently no limitation on character count (move to VARCHAR(##) columns in schema)
 - Not any great error handling for user (existing email etc)

-### OLD README:

-## Concept (unless I pivot):

-Connect DJs(& artists) with clubs/parties/promoters etc

-### Optional extra concept:
-(DJs slash artists?)

-To define ‘artists’ scope (bands/performers etc) - focus on DJs for now?

-### Features:

-Login for DJs

-Bio, links, picture, contact info, location

-Search page

-- Search filters:
-- Genre
-- Location
-- Price
-- Reviews

-### Optional freatures:

-Login for organisers

-Reviews (recommendations?)

-Prices

-Host music on site

-### Technicals:

-Homepage when not logged in

-Homepage when logged in

-Individual pages for DJs

-Database for users (DJs)

-Database for bios, profile picture, links etc

-### Optional technicals:

-Individual pages for organisers

-Database for users (organisers)

-Dynamic database for reviews
+         - Note: Created error page for incorrect pwds